Rural Alaskan Post-Secondary Transition Skills Curriculum

 For students with a wide variety of functional support needs who are interested in the salmon fishery.
 It covers subsistence fishing and career opportunities in the fishery including commercial, aquaculture, and fisheries management.

-Indigenous Leadership Skills (2022, Co-authors Melissa Silugngataanit’sqaq Marton, Joe Delgado) (Kodiak Region/Alutiiq/Sugpiaq values)
+Indigenous Leadership Skills (Rain Van Den Berg, Melissa Silugngataanit’sqaq Marton, Joe Delgado 2022 - Updated in 2025) (Kodiak Region/Alutiiq/Sugpiaq values)

 For students with learning disabilities and less functional support needs who are interested in learning leadership skills from an Indigenous perspective.
 Through learning stories and activities, students learn confidence building, communication, and core skills such as organization and planning.